 Under-recording of brain, other CNS and intracranial tumours by cancer registries is possible, though there are presently no reliable data on the extent of this.
 Two small studies in the 1990s estimated that around 50% of brain, other CNS and intracranial tumours went unrecorded in UK cancer registries;[5,6] however, the situation is now thought to have improved.[7,8] Fatal and/or heavily-treated cases are more likely to be captured by cancer registries (because data on these cases appear in multiple systems to which the registries have access, including death records).
 Thus, it is likely that non-fatal or conservatively-treated cases represent the majority of any unrecorded tumours.
 The National Brain Tumour Registry for England has been set up to provide more detailed and consistent information in the future.[8,9]

-- Data were provided by the Welsh Cancer Intelligence and Surveillance Unit on request, February 2015.
-Similar data can be found here: http://www.wcisu.wales.nhs.uk/officical-statistics-exel-files-of-trend
+- Data were provided by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales on request, June 2016.
+Similar data can be found here: http://www.wcisu.wales.nhs.uk.

 - Pobereskin L. The Completeness Of Brain Tumour Registration In Devon And Cornwall.
 Eur J Epidemiol 2001;17(5):413-416.